Vijay-Patil20/AWS-Project/README.md

 ### Deploy the Lambda Function:

-1. Upload the lambda_handler.py script to your preferred deployment platform (e.g., AWS Serverless Application Model - SAM).
+1. Upload the ebs_stale_snapshosts.py script to your preferred deployment platform.
 2. Configure the Lambda function to trigger periodically (e.g., daily) or on demand.

 ## Benefits